 From 20–27, I did three things in tandem: I worked on my undergraduate degree, played music, and taught English as a second language.
 My degree kept me based in Victoria, BC, Canada (when I was not studying languages in Taiwan, China, and Russia).
 My bands took me to many places in Canada.
 My English teaching took me to Finland, Sweden, China, and Poland.

 From 27 onward, I have returned to academia and developed my translation skills.

-The three pages below comprise my academic CV.
+The three pages below comprise my most recent academic CV.
 Click on the pages to enlarge.